 Association of Pharmacy Tutors:

-We've also put together a promotional video for you in collaboration with the three tutoring programs!
+We've also put together a video presentation for you, in collaboration with the three tutoring programs!

-Earlier this week , we met with the CNESF, the association representing the midwifery program in Nîmes.
+Earlier this week , we met with the CNESF, the association for the midwifery program in Nîmes.
 We’re staying in Nîmes today for our meeting with Matthias Daudé, the new president of TSN!

 In a nutshell, what is Tutorat Santé Nîmois?

 TSN (Tutorat Santé Nîmes) is an association made up of second- and third-year medical and midwifery students at the Nîmes campus.
-We have all successfully passed the entrance exam for health studies, and drawing on this experience, we offer support to students entering their first year of health sciences (PASS/LAS).
+We have all successfully passed the entrance exam for health studies, and drawing on this experience, we offer support to students entering their first year of a health-track program (PASS/LAS).

 What activities or initiatives do you organize throughout the year?